tuneflow/tuneflow-py/README.md

         return "hello-world"

     @staticmethod
-    def provider_display_name():
+    def params(song: Song, read_apis: ReadAPIs) -> dict[str, ParamDescriptor]:
-        return "Andantei"
+        return {}

     @staticmethod
-    def plugin_display_name():
-        return "Hellow World"

-    def params(self) -> dict[str, ParamDescriptor]:
-        return {}

-    def init(self, song: Song, read_apis: ReadAPIs):
-        pass

-    def run(self, song: Song, params: dict[str, Any], read_apis: ReadAPIs):
+    def run(song: Song, params: dict[str, Any], read_apis: ReadAPIs):
         print("Hello World!")

 ```

+> **Note:** All methods here are static methods.
+This is by design: The entire plugin should be stateless -- the outcome of one plugin execution is only determined by the input and NOT by any internal states of the plugin itself.

-When writing a plugin, our main focus is in `params`, `init` and `run`.
+When writing a plugin, our main focus is in `params` and `run`.

 ### `params`

 This is where you specify the input parameters you want from the user or from the DAW.
 It will be processed by the DAW and generate your plugin's UI widgets.

-### `init`

-Called by the DAW when the user loads the plugin but before actually running it.
-The DAW will provide the current song snapshot (`song: Song`) and some read-only APIs (`read_apis: ReadAPIs`), and you will take these params to initialize your plugin.
+You can optionally use `song` and `read_apis` to get some additional information about the project's current snapshot, so that you can customize your params.
 For example, if you have a list of presets that applies to different time signatures, you can use `init` to read the current song's time signature and filter out those options that don't work for the song.

 ### `run`